krupeshrved/krupeshrved.github.io/index.markdown

 - An experienced professional with five years of diverse international experience in the Hi-Tech Semiconductors industry across the United States, Germany and India
 - Worked at leading Tech Giants such as Apple and Intel with a passion to develop world-class Cellular Products that empower and connect millions of users worldwide
-- Experien ced different functional roles such as software development, silicon design, system architecture and project management
+- Contributed in different functional roles such as software development, silicon design, system architecture and project management

 ## Objective